arackaf/mongo-graphql-starter/README.md

 This utility will scaffold GraphQL schema and resolvers, with queries, filters and mutations working out of the box, based on metadata you enter about your Mongo db.

-The idea is to auto-generate the mundane, repetitive boilerplate needed for a GraphQL endpoint, then get out of your way, leaving you to code your odd or advanced edge cases as needed.
+The idea is to auto-generate the mundane, repetative boilerplate needed for a graphQL endpoint, then get out of your way, leaving you to code your odd or advanced edge cases as needed.

 <!-- TOC -->